What is an Enterprises Search

 At its core, an enterprise search works in much the same way as a web-based search engine, such as Google or Bing.
 The user begins by entering keywords related to what they’re trying to find.
 Then, based on those keywords, an algorithm searches through the company’s structured and unstructured data stores to locate any potential matches.

-As certain parameters are applied—such as relevance reduction factors—the number of returned results is reduced until a more precise set is identified that closely relates to what the user was looking for.
+As certain parameters are applied—such as relevance reduction factors—the number of output results can reduce until a more precise set is identified that closely relates to what the user was looking for.
 This means a focused result set is rendered with only relevant matches presented for review and analysis.

 Using Advanced Filtering Techniques for Relevancy Reductions